 Discovering Christ consists of seven weekly sessions and a retreat day.
 The weekly sessions include four components: a meal, prayer time, a video teaching, and small group discussion.

-The meal is a time to foster relationships and grow in friendship with one another.
+The meal is a time to welcome guests with hospitality, foster relationships, and grow in friendship with one another.

-The prayer time consists of singing together a couple of songs that help the group become comfortable praying together.
+The prayer time consists of singing together a couple of songs that offer the time to the Lord and help everyone become comfortable praying together.

 3. Video Teaching